Mediterranean Diet Promotes Gut Bacteria Linked to ‘Healthy Aging’ in Older People

-As aging is associated with deteriorating bodily functions and increasing inflammation, both of which herald the onset of frailty, this diet might act on gut bacteria in such a way as to help curb the advance of physical frailty and cognitive decline in older age, suggest the researchers.
+As aging is associated with deteriorating bodily functions and increasing inflammation, both of which herald the onset of frailty, this diet might act on gut bacteria in such a way as to help curb the advance of physical frailty and cognitive decline in older age, suggesting the researchers.

-Previous research suggests that a poor/restrictive diet, which is common among older people, particularly those in long term residential care, reduces the range and types of bacteria (microbiome) found in the gut and helps to speed up the onset of frailty.
+Previous research suggests that a poor/restrictive diet, which is common among older people, particularly those in long-term residential care, reduces the range and types of bacteria (microbiome) found in the gut and helps to speed up the onset of frailty.

 The researchers therefore wanted to see if a Mediterranean diet might maintain the microbiome in older people’s guts, and promote the retention or even proliferation of bacteria associated with ‘healthy’ aging.